 All of our educators receive a competitive salary, 40 hours of professional development, collaborative planning time and a strong community of support from colleagues, site directors and instructional coaches.

 Currently, Aim High employs 450 educators across 17 campuses with plans for continued growth.Teach at Aim High This Summer

 Academic Year Programing

 We are committed to supporting the next generation of teachers and educational leaders, and inspiring young people from the communities we serve to be part of the solution.
 Our academic year programming offers personalized support for emerging educators who will contribute to sustaining a diverse, passionate cadre of Bay Area teachers.
-We invite you to join us in our current programming opportunities.
+We invite you to explore our current programming opportunities.